 18 Sep Rebuke-Tshuvah; Before you say something you might regret later…

 We ought not ever tell someone that they are’ too sensitive’ or ‘too anything’.
-To do so may be to cause a person to feel discounted.
+To do so may be to cause a person to feel discounted… and we could be wrong.

 The purpose of correcting someone is to help them be better and make for better relationships.
 If its done at all, it must be done with the greatest of care.